highbyte/dotnet-6502/docs/host-apps/avalonia/automation.md

   `RomFileTextBox.disk2` (optional Disk II boot ROM)
 - **ROM actions**: `RomStatusSummaryText`, `RomDirectoryTextBox`, `LoadRomsButton`, `DownloadRomsToFilesButton`, `DownloadRomsToMemoryButton`, `ClearRomsButton`
+- **Memory**: `LanguageCardEnableCheckBox` — fits the 16 KB language card (64 KB total).
+On by default; unchecking it gives a stock 48 KB machine, which cannot run ProDOS software.
+Read at build time, so it takes effect on the next start rather than live.
 - **Display**: `MonitorColorComboBox`, `RenderProviderComboBox`, `RenderTargetComboBox`
 - **Audio**: `AudioEnableCheckBox`, `AudioProviderComboBox`, `AudioTargetComboBox`.
 Audio needs *both* a provider and a target selected; a provider alone leaves the host building no audio